noobeio/noobe.github.io/_posts/2019-06-11-reflected-xss-on-error-page.md

   feature: 1602ba3c7472d6e3ebdd237341f8754d-f.png
 ---

-Sometimes to exploit an XSS (specifically Reflected XSS), we are focused on finding input pages such as **Search Columns** and etc to to find out is that form has an XSS vulnerability or not.
+Sometimes to exploit an XSS (specifically Reflected XSS), we are focused on finding input pages such as **Search Columns**, etc to find out is that form has an XSS vulnerability or not.

-Not infrequently a developer is only focused on doing sanitation and filters on these attacks on pages that are commonly accessed by visitors.
-Does not rule out the possibility of XSS attacks can affected on other pages, including an **Error Pages**.
+Not infrequently, a developer is only focused on doing sanitation and filters on these attacks on pages that visitors commonly visit.
+It does not rule out the possibility of XSS attacks can be affected on other pages, including an **Error Pages**.

-When doing some Private Bug Hunting on Bugcrowd, I found a feature for Uploading and Downloading File.
+When doing some Private Bug Hunting on Bugcrowd, I found a feature for Uploading and Downloading file.
 After the file is being uploaded successfully, to download the file, the user will be directed to the URL like this:

 ```
 https://b15.[redacted.com]/file.php?spaceid=user@mail.com&file=filename.jpg
 ```

-At first, I thought the URL had an `LFI` or `LFD` vulnerability, but after trying to change the file parameters with another file, it didn’t work and gave an error message.
+At first, I thought the URL had an `LFI` or `LFD` vulnerability, but after trying to change the file parameters with another file, it didn't work and gave an error message.

 ```
 https://b15.[redacted.com]/file.php?spaceid=&file=../../../../etc/passwd